MarioBlazek/symfony-forms-workshop-websc16/assignments/06-split-input-output.md

 * Implement the `Contacts\Infrastructure\Web\Form\ModifyContactType`.
 You can
   copy large parts of the `ProposeContactType`.
-We'll learn how to reuse the code in the assignment 8
+We'll learn how to reuse the code in the assignment 8 -> done
-* In `mapDataToForms()`, expect that `$data` is a `Contact` instance and map the values of that contact to the fields
+* In `mapDataToForms()`, expect that `$data` is a `Contact` instance and map the values of that contact to the fields -> done
 * Show the form in `ContactController::modifyAction()`.
-Pass the `Contact` to `$this->createForm()` to display its values in the form
+Pass the `Contact` to `$this->createForm()` to display its values in the form -> done
-* If the form is submitted successfully, dispatch the `ModifyContact` command created by the form and redirect to the contact list
+* If the form is submitted successfully, dispatch the `ModifyContact` command created by the form and redirect to the contact list -> done
 * Use `form(form)` to render the form.
-We'll learn how to reuse the HTML of the proposal form in assignment 9
+We'll learn how to reuse the HTML of the proposal form in assignment 9 -> done

 Solution
 --------